Save to your scrapbook

 3 tbsp demerara sugar

-1. Preheat the oven to 180˚C, gas mark 4.
+1 Preheat the oven to 180ÂșC, gas mark 4.
 Roll out the pastry to 0.5cm thick and use to line a 24cm fluted tart tin.
-Prick the base with a fork, leaving the excess pastry overhanging.
-Line with baking parchment, fill with baking beans and bake blind for 25 minutes.
-Remove the paper and beans, then bake for 10 minutes more until the tart case is cooked through, smells biscuity and is starting to brown.
-Trim off the excess pastry with a knife.
+Prick the base with a fork, leaving the excess overhanging.
+Line with baking parchment, fill with baking beans and blind-bake for 25 minutes.
+Remove the paper and beans.
+Bake for 10 minutes, or until starting to brown.
+Trim the excess pastry with a knife.

 This recipe first appeared in Waitrose & Partners Food, December 2019 issue.
 Download the Waitrose & Partners Food app for the full issue